-Eating healthy means more than just buying fresh foods.
+Eating fresh fruits and vegetables can boost your immune system and reduce your risk for osteoporosis, heart disease, arthritis, diabetes, dementia, cancer and dying early.
+But eating healthy means more than just buying fresh foods.
 Choose clean foods is also important.
 Over 1 billion pounds of pesticides are used in the United State (US) each year and approximately 5.6 billion pounds are used worldwide.
 In the most recent US FDA report on pesticide use and exposure, scientists tested food samples from 47 different US states and territories and imported food from 98 different countries.
 Nearly 29% of domestic samples, and 43% of imported samples analyzed contained pesticide residues.
 And of those testing positive for pesticides, 1.4 % of domestic samples and 11.8 % of sample imported from other countries contained residues above safe levels or for which the FDA has not determined safe levels.
 More than 210 different pesticides were detected.

 The “dirty dozen” are the foods most commonly and highly contaminated with pesticides and chemicals, even after washing and peeling.
 FDA and USDA research shows high levels of pesticide and chemical contamination in these common foods.
 Purchasing these as organically produced foods reduces your exposure to toxic and potentially harmful chemicals, some of which could accumulate in the body over time, you’re also buying food that research shows is higher in vitamins and minerals.